neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.client.resources.model.WeightedBakedModel` now takes in a `WeightedList` instead of a `SimpleWeightedRandomList`
 - `net.minecraft.util.random`
     - `SimpleWeightedRandomList`, `WeightedRandomList` -> `WeightedList`, now final and not one-to-one
+        - `contains` - Checks if the list contains this element.
     - `Weight` class is removed
     - `WeightedEntry` -> `Weighted`
     - All `WeightedRandom` static methods now take in a `ToIntFunction` to get the weight of some entry within the provided list